The grandeur of the Castle, the splendor of nature, the roots of a millenary village: Cossombrato, the ancient stronghold of Astesi.

 The domains of Corsembrando, perhaps a branch of the Montiglio family, were considered the lords of the ancient castle that once stood where Villa San Secondo is located: towards the end of the XIII century, probably the Corsembrando used to name the two villages, located on the ridge of the same hill and within walking distance of one another between the castle of Corsembrando di Villa and that of the Pelletta of the current Cossombrato.

-The wars against William VII, Marquis of Monferrato and then with his son, Giovanni, induce the Astesi to make Cossombrato a cornerstone against the Monferrato and the homines of Corsembrando, taking advantage of the war, rebel against their feudal lords, forcing them to flee in 1296 In 1304 Giacomo di Cossombrato was killed and his castle was destroyed.
+Wars against William VII, Marquis of Monferrato and then with his son, Giovanni, induce the Astesi to make Cossombrato a cornerstone against the Monferrato and the homines of Corsembrando, taking advantage of the war, rebel against their feudal lords, forcing them to flee in 1296 In 1304 Giacomo di Cossombrato was killed and his castle was destroyed.

 In 1320 Pelletta erected a castle, where they took refuge during the period of struggle against the Solaro.
 Of the imposing castle, the most important structures remain nowadays, even if they have been partly modernized in different periods.